 D Tricuspid insufficiency

 A 48-year-old man has had worsening severe headaches over the past 3 months.
 There are no abnormal findings on physical examination.
 Brain MR imaging shows a large 8 cm mass in the right posterior parietal region that extends across the splenium of the corpus callosum.
 A stereotaxic biopsy reveals an anaplastic astrocytoma.
 He is treated with radiation and chemotherapy.
-Several months later he experiences left upper quadrant abdominal pain, accompanied by hematuria.
-He then has an episode of sudden dyspnea and dies within an hour.
-At autopsy, large thromboemboli are seen to fill both main pulmonary arterial branches.
+Two months later he experiences left upper quadrant abdominal pain, accompanied by hematuria.
+He then has an episode of sudden dyspnea and a chest CT scan shows large thromboemboli filling both main pulmonary arterial branches.
 Which of the following cardiovascular lesions is most likely to be found in this man?

 A Tear in the ascending aortic intima